anshitgupta007/RubiksCubeSolver/readme.md

 ## Features and Implementation
 - **Optimized Subgroup Transitions:** Reduced the maximum solution length to 45 moves (from 52 moves) by refining subgroup transitions.
-- **IDA* Algorithm:** Implemented for efficient pathfinding, leveraging heuristic data from pattern databases.
+- **IDA star Algorithm:** Implemented for efficient pathfinding, leveraging heuristic data from pattern databases.
 - **State Modeling:** Modeled cube states across 5 subgroups (G0 to G4), with G4 as the solved state, to generate pattern databases.
 - **Automated Input:** Utilized OpenCV for capturing and processing Rubik's Cube face images.
 - **Efficient Storage:** Optimized state storage using efficient hashing for subgroups: